UWrc/MEMC-REU/README.md

 ### Description

 The UW HYAK team's non-comprehensive adaptation of Software Carpentry "Plotting and Programming in Python" Jupyter Notebooks for training purposes.
-Please see the included Software Carpentry LICENSE.md included in this repository for more information and links to the original materials.
+Please see the Software Carpentry LICENSE.md included in this repository for more information and links to the original materials.

 ### What's Here?